UoB-COMSM0166/2025-group-30/README.md

 By following a structured path of problem identification → pattern matching → logic deduction → implementation, our development of Hay-stacking embedded green design at every level.
 This not only improved system performance but also reduced environmental impact and promted sustainable awareness among players.
 The approach provides a reproducible model for future green game design and sustainable software engineering.

 # 9.Process
+- 15% ~750 words
+- Teamwork.
+How did you work together, what tools did you use.
+Did you have team roles?
+Reflection on how you worked together.

 In this project, our team adopted the **Scrum** framework, a core methodology in Agile development, to organize teamwork and manage task progression.
 This approach ensured our project followed a structured workflow while staying aligned with the weekly teaching schedule.